hvdwolf/PyImageFuser/README.md

 ## Choise of "tools"
 Why use the external enfuse and align_image_stack and not the internal OpenCV/numpy modules to align (alignMTB/ECC/ORB) and exposure fuse (mergeMertens)?
 I started with [OpenCV](https://github.com/hvdwolf/PyImageFuser/tree/opencv), but in all my tests especially align_image_stack outperforms the OpenCV alignmnent methods.
 The OpenCV methods are equal at best, but in 50% of the cases they perform worse.
-Sometimes clearly visible, sometimes visible when zooing in.
+Sometimes clearly visible, sometimes visible when zooming in.
 OpenCV mergeMertens is comparable with enfuse (which also uses Mertens), but enfuse is a little more tweakable although you will not use that in 95% of the cases.
 For "focus stacks" you really need enfuse.